 Maharaja Fateh Singh Museum is mentioned among the most well-known traditional exhibits and museums in Gujarat, which homes a treasure-trove of elegant valuables that goes back to the Nineteenth and Twentieth millennium.
 This impressive museum is situated in the Vadodara town, within the amazing Lakshmi Vilas Structure, which once belonged to the Gaekwad group of Gujarat.
-This amazing developing represents Indo-saracenic design of structure that has still kept the individual valuables of the Gaekwad family members.
-Some of its best selections consist of Western artwork, indian & Western small artwork, Greco-Roman artifacts, Chinese and Japanese people artifacts, lifestyle images of the elegant family members itself, and many more.
+This amazing developing represents the Indo-Saracenic design of the structure that has still kept the individual valuables of the Gaekwad family members.
+Some of its best selections consist of Western artwork, Indian & Western small artwork, Greco-Roman artifacts, Chinese and Japanese people artifacts, lifestyle images of the elegant family members itself, and much more.

 Gandhi Smarak Sangrahalaya, Ahmedabad

 It is very secrets are the personal valuables of Mahatma Gandhi, Father of the Country, and gives a perception of his lifestyle with the help of his life-size artwork, guides, manuscripts, etc. The best fascination of this museum continues to be the spinning wheel and writing desk, where Gandhiji used to spend most of his time.
 Situated in the investment Ahmedabad, the Gandhi Smarak Sangrahalaya shows the unforgettable moments from Mahatma Gandhi’s lifestyle through graphic reflection.
 Gandhiji was an excellent religious and governmental leader too, who had the main part in making Native Indian an Independent nation.